0xSero/partisia-docs/docs/node-operations/node-payment-rewards-and-risks.md

 ### How different node services earn fees and rewards

-Node operators get paid for running 3 types of services:
+Node operators get paid for running four [types of services](../node-operations/start-running-a-node.md#which-node-should-you-run):

 - Baker services - signing and producing blocks (pays out fees for baker services depending on performance measured by peers)